A Surprise Becomes a Rout

 Patriot

 Most of the local part-time Patriot soldiers called “militia” had gone south with the Overmountain Campaign to attack a British corps, resulting in the Battle of King’s Mountain (S.C.).
 Capt.
 Andrew Carson, who was probably left behind to protect the home front, lived west of the ford.
-When Wright camped, Carson rode to Salisbury to get help.
-Some men came back with him.
+When Wright camped, Carson rode 62 miles round-trip, overnight, to Col. William Davidson in Salisbury, who gave him 52 men to pursue the Tories.[3]

 Date